 Home Child Care Provider and Home Support Worker

-How do the new caregiver programs work?
+How do the new Caregiver Pathway work?

 ⦁ Initial applications to the new pilots will have a 12-month processing service standard.
 A 6-month processing standard will apply for finalizing an application after the caregiver submits proof that they have met the work experience requirement.

 ⦁ The expiring pilots will close to new applications on June 18, 2019.
-Caregivers who have applied before this date will continue to have their applications processed through to a final decision.
+Caregivers who have applied before this date will continue to have their applications processed to a final decision.

 ⦁ Caregivers who have been working toward applying to the soon-to-be-expired pilots can now apply through either the Home Child Care Provider Pilot or the Home Support Worker Pilot.